Hub-of-Abdullah/nest-api-template/README.md

 ## ⚙️  API Rate Limiting Guards

-This module provides two NestJS guards to enforce request rate limits:
+To protect the application from abuse and ensure fair use of resources, this module implements API rate limiting using the `@nestjs/throttler` package `RateLimitGuard` and `@RateLimit()` decorator.

-* **RateLimitGuard**: Apply per-route rate limiting for both public (unauthenticated) and protected (authenticated) APIs, supporting multiple time windows.
+* **RateLimitGuard**: Apply per-route with custom rate limiting for both public (unauthenticated) and protected (authenticated) APIs, supporting multiple time windows.
-* **LoginAttemptGuard**: Specifically throttle login attempts to prevent brute-force attacks.

 ###  Rate Limiting Architecture